engula/engula/docs/design.md

 Only one client as a leader can write events into a stream at the same time.
 For fault tolerance, multiple clients will try to elect a leader at the same time.
 The master is responsible for choosing one of these clients as the leader.

-### ObjectEngine
+### Object Engine

-An ObjectEngine deployment manages a lot of tenants, each of which consists of multiple buckets.
-ObjectEngine stores data as files.
+An Object Engine deployment manages a lot of tenants, each of which consists of multiple buckets.
+Object Engine stores data as files.
 Files in a bucket are organized as an LSM-Tree.

 ![Object Engine Architecture](images/object-engine-architecture.drawio.svg)

-An ObjectEngine deployment consists of a manifest, an orchestrator, a background scheduler, a file store, and a set of cache stores.
+An Object Engine deployment consists of a manifest, an orchestrator, a background scheduler, a file store, and a set of cache stores.
 All files are persisted in the file store.
 The file store is highly durable and serves as the single point of truth for data.
 Each cache store caches a portion of files from the file store to speed up reads.
 The manifest assigns data to the cache stores and balances load among them.
 It is important to note that the data distribution in cache stores has nothing to do with the data partition of collections described in the data model section.
 Multiple cache stores can serve overlapped data to share traffic.

-ObjectEngine provides interfaces for users to generate and ingest files.
-ObjectEngine supports atomic ingestion across buckets in the same tenant.
+Object Engine provides interfaces for users to generate and ingest files.
+It supports atomic ingestion across buckets in the same tenant.
 The manifest needs to decide the layout of files in each bucket to maintain the LSM-Tree structure.
 As file ingestions go on, the manifest needs to re-organize LSM-Tree structures to reduce read and space amplification.
 The manifest can submit background jobs (e.g., compaction, garbage collection) to the scheduler, which provisions resources on-demand to run the jobs.

 TODO: We should provide high-level design here and leave the detailed design to [a separated document](object-engine.md).